bootup(7) — Linux manual page

 A number of different components are involved in the boot of a

-will do minimal hardware initialization, and hand control over to
+do minimal hardware initialization, and hand control over to a

-OS kernel from disk (or the network).
-On systems using EFI or
+kernel from disk (or the network).
+On systems using EFI or other

 directly.